LAURYMEOW/Credit_Risk_Analysis/README.md

 The first two are based on Oversampling.
 The idea behind these models is thatif one class has too few instances in the training set, we choose more instances from that class for training until it'slarger.

-#### - El modelo Random Over Sample: In this model instances of the minority class are radomly selected and added to the training set until the majority and minority classes are balanced.
+#### - The Random Over Sample model: In this model instances of the minority class are radomly selected and added to the training set until the majority and minority classes are balanced.
 The results to this model are given at the table below:

 #### Table 1: